daisugiland/daisugi/packages/kado/README.md

 ### Where does the name come from?

 Kado is a Japanese art that involves an arrangement of a variety of plants.
 A characteristic of Japanese Kado is an emphasis on shapes and lines, as well as the manner in which the flower is placed into the dish.

+## Other projects

+- [Daisugi](../daisugi) is a minimalist functional middleware engine.
+- [Kintsugi](../kintsugi) is a set of utilities to help build a fault tolerant services.
+- [Oza](../oza) is a fast, opinionated, minimalist web framework for NodeJS.

 ## License